-If a student wished to secure a transcript of grades or requests the University to send such a transcript to any individual or institution, application in writing must be made to the Registrar's Office.
+If a student wishes to secure a transcript of grades or requests the University to send such a transcript to any individual or institution, the request can be made at the National Student Clearing House website, getmytranscript.com.
+A link is also provided on our website, truett.edu.